Finnish Education

 • #1 Most literate country, WMLN

-• #1 Learning productivity, OECD 2018
+• #1 in Learning productivity, OECD 2018

 • #1 in Preparing students with digital skills, GC Report 2019

-Joy of Learning in Finland-video produced by Polar Partners.
+Joy of Learning in Finland – Video produced by Polar Partners.

 Finnish education system